 The church

-John takes up this theme in the book of Revelation.
-The triumphant Christ, the Lamb of God, marries the Bride, the Church (Revelation 19,6-twenty; 91,9-10), and together they proclaim the words of life (Revelation 2 Cor1,17).
+John takes up this theme in the Book of Revelation.
+The triumphant Christ, the Lamb of God, marries the bride, the Church.
+(Offenbarung 19,6-9), and together they proclaim the words of life (Offb 21,17).

-As a reflection of the present and future kingdoms of God, the church is like a mustard seed growing into a tree in which the birds of the sky find refuge3,18-19); and like leaven making its way through the dough of the world (Luke 13,21), etc.
+As a reflection of the present and future Kingdom of God, the Church is like a mustard seed that grows into a tree in which the birds of the air find refuge.
+(Lk 13,18-19); and like sourdough, making its way through the dough of the world.
+(Lk 13,21).

 by James Henderson